Scrooge McDuck: Voice

 Since Young's death, several actors have provided Scrooge's voice.
 John Kassir took over for the Mickey Mouse shorts starting with "Duck the Halls" in 2016 and its follow-up series The Wonderful World of Mickey Mouse.
-Eric Bauza voiced Scrooge for a cameo in the television series, Legend of the Three Caballeros.
+Eric Bauza voiced Scrooge for a very brief cameo in the television series, Legend of the Three Caballeros.
 Scottish actor Enn Reitel voiced Scrooge for the English dub of Kingdom Hearts III, the 2022 life simulator game Disney Dreamlight Valley, and for the Disney Parks.

 Scottish actor David Tennant voices Scrooge in the 2017 reboot of DuckTales, and reprised the role in Chip 'n Dale: Rescue Rangers and Chibiverse.
 According to executive producer Matt Youngberg:

 David Tennant seemed to be the natural choice for this.
 We really wanted to find somebody who was legitimately Scottish.
 We thought that was really important in this iteration, someone who had the character to bring this icon alive.
 And David is an amazing actor.
 He's morphed into this role in an incredible way.